Skip to content

 4. spec describes a specification for containers, volumes, etc.;

-5. containers describes settings for containers within a Pod and includes container images, exposed ports and computing resources.
+5. containers describes settings for containers within a Pod including container images, exposed ports and computing resource limits.

 Complete

-To deploy this Pod on Kubernetes cluster, put this manifest into a file (for example pod-nginx.yaml) and run:
+To deploy the Pod on Kubernetes cluster, put this manifest into a file (for example pod-nginx.yaml) and run:

 # pod/nginx created